Marshall Plan: Negotiations

 On March 17, 1948, Truman addressed European security and condemned the Soviet Union before a hastily convened Joint Session of Congress.
 Attempting to contain spreading Soviet influence in the Eastern Bloc, Truman asked Congress to restore a peacetime military draft and to swiftly pass the Economic Cooperation Act, the name given to the Marshall Plan.
 Of the Soviet Union Truman said, "The situation in the world today is not primarily the result of the natural difficulties which follow a great war.
 It is chiefly due to the fact that one nation has not only refused to cooperate in the establishment of a just and honorable peace but—even worse—has actively sought to prevent it.

 Members of the Republican-controlled 80th Congress (1947–1949) were skeptical.
 "In effect, he told the Nation that we have lost the peace, that our whole war effort was in vain.", noted Representative Frederick Smith of Ohio.
 Others thought he had not been forceful enough to contain the USSR.
-"What [Truman] said fell short of being tough", noted Representative Eugene Cox, a Democrat from Georgia, "there is no prospect of ever winning Russian cooperation."
+"What [Truman] said fell short of being tough", noted Representative Eugene Cox, a Democrat from the state of Georgia, "there is no prospect of ever winning Russian cooperation."
 Despite its reservations, the 80th Congress implemented Truman's requests, further escalating the Cold War with the USSR.

 Truman signed the Economic Cooperation Act into law on April 3, 1948; the Act established the Economic Cooperation Administration (ECA) to administer the program.
 ECA was headed by economic cooperation administrator Paul G. Hoffman.
 In the same year, the participating countries (Austria, Belgium, Denmark, France, West Germany, the United Kingdom, Greece, Iceland, Ireland, Italy, Luxembourg, the Netherlands, Norway, Sweden, Switzerland, Turkey, and the United States) signed an accord establishing a master financial-aid-coordinating agency, the Organisation for European Economic Co-operation (later called the Organisation for Economic Co-operation and Development or OECD), which was headed by Frenchman Robert Marjolin.